-There’s no denying that the past year radically changed both the corporate world and our home life more or less overnight.
+There’s no denying that the past 18 months have radically changed both the corporate world and our home life more or less overnight.

 Location-bound jobs are quickly becoming a thing of the past.
 While this may be music to the ears of many, for others, the burden of juggling remote work together with parenting and other household responsibilities may feel like far too much.
 As the festive period fast approaches, this imbalance is only set to get worse.

 Research has shown that even during the pandemic, things have not fallen equally on men and women, and worryingly McKinsey’s D&I report for the year has concluded that pre-existing inequalities have only been amplified by COVID-19, citing that women have, in fact, faced a disproportionate level of work-related stress when compared with men during this time – largely due to trying to balance professional and domestic workload.
 Job losses have impacted more women than men, due to higher participation in service related industries heavily impacted by the pandemic.
 For the women who are still employed, they are still paid less for the same work as their male counterparts, and must work that much longer to attain the same salary.

 Domestically, women aren’t faring much better.
 There have long been inequalities in the gendered distribution of housework between men and women with both genders often (mis)perceiving who contributes more and sadly, very little has changed this year.
 The toll of these imbalances are only amplified during this unprecedented period, and cannot be ignored.
 As wonderful as the holidays may be, and as much as we are all ready to enjoy some much-needed down time, there is no escaping the fact that many women will continue to bear the brunt of the domestic labour during this time, whether or not they are the breadwinner.